-Terminal and network equipment increasingly includes complex signal processing techniques; super-wideband and fullband systems are entering the market place.
-Most devices can no longer be regarded as linear, time-invariant systems.
+Terminal and network equipment increasingly includes complex signal processing techniques; super-wideband and fullband systems have entered the market place.
+Most devices cannot be regarded as linear, time-invariant systems.
 The subjectively relevant transmission characteristics of such equipment need to be correctly determined using adequate measurement methods.
-There is a need of having reproducible, well defined measurement methods available -for certification labs as well as for developers which ideally should be combined to one quality value.
+There is a need of having reproducible, well-defined measurement methods available for certification labs as well as for developers which ideally should be combined to one quality value.

 Test signals and analysis techniques for use in telephonometry have been collected in previous study periods.
-This work led to updated Recommendations, P.501, P.502 and P.505.
+This work led to updated Recommendations, p.340, P.501, P.502 and P.505.
 New test signals allow evaluating many different parameters more realistically and are no longer limited to narrowband and wideband.
-However there is still a severe lack of analysis methods for wideband up to fullband; besides speech and speech like signals also signals such as music should be taken into account since modern speech codecs will allow the transmission of both, music and speech.
+However there is still lack of analysis methods for mixed content such as speech and music.
+Modern speech codecs allow the transmission of signals of any kind.
 Existing methods and to some extent signals need to be adapted since they may no longer be appropriate for new signal processing methods.
 In addition the interaction of signal processing at various locations of a connection needs to be investigated more in detail.

-The evaluation methodologies for speech enhancing devices are still incomplete and need further improvement, new technologies in hands-free, conference systems, in-car communication and speech processing require the adaptation of existing testing methodologies and the study of new procedures.
+The evaluation methodologies for speech and audio processing are still incomplete and need further improvement, new technologies in hands-free, conference systems, in-car communication and speech processing require the adaptation of existing testing methodologies and the study of new procedures.
 There is a need to produce new product-oriented Recommendations including hands-free functions as, mobile, IP, conferencing and audiovisual terminals.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: